 - Students are bound by UBC’s policy on Discipline for Academic Misconduct and may not discuss their exam with anyone or communicate (in any way including online, verbally, in person or by expression, etc,) with anyone during the time they are taking their exam.
+Students should not contact anyone at all during an exam other than Student Services (email@example.com).
+Please see your exam coversheet for more info on this, and the situations in which you should email Student Services during an exam.
 Any suspected failure to comply with these rules may be investigated as a violation of the above policy.

 - The law school will be making extensive use of Turnitin (academic integrity software) in order to ensure the integrity of our examination process.

 - Students are advised that when they apply to the Law Society of British Columbia Admission Program (as well as other Law Societies who have similar conduct questions), they must answer the following question:

 - While attending at a post-secondary institution, have allegations of misconduct, including academic misconduct, ever been made against you or have you ever been suspended, required to withdraw, expelled or penalized by a post-secondary institution for misconduct?
 If “yes”, please provide details of the allegations, suspension, expulsion or penalty imposed upon you.

 - Students must abide by the limitations on the exam coversheet.
 If your instructor indicates on the coversheet that you may not access certain materials, you are not permitted to do so during your off-campus exam.

 - Students who request an exam deferral pursuant to Allard Law’s Academic Concession rules will be required to make that request prior to the start time of the off-campus exam.
 Requests received after 9:00am on the date of an off-campus Summer 2020 exam will be not be considered, except in exceptional circumstances.